SpinLaunch: Centrifugal satellite launches

 However, a small American company that is called SpinLaunch, develops a cheaper and environmentally cleaner way of launching satellites.
 The company was founded in 2014 by Jonathan Yaney in Sunnyvale, California.

-SpinLaunch uses a giant centrifuge to launch things into space through kinetic s.
-By “things,” we mean things that can withstand the G-force generated by spinning at 8.000 kilometers per hour (over 10.000 Gs), which is a class of material that currently does not yet include satellites.
+SpinLaunch uses a giant centrifuge to launch objects into space through kinetic energy.
+By "things" we mean things that can withstand the G-force generated by their rotation at 8.000 kilometers per hour (over 10.000 Gs), which is a category of material that does not yet include satellites.

 However, last month launched a missile that looked like a rocket, using only 20 percent of the accelerator power.

 The design is relatively simple.
-They bind the projectile with carbon fiber inside a vacuum chamber.
-This rotates until the centrifuge catches the desired one (8.000 km/h) and then the projectile is released from a tube more than 50 meters high.
-Something like the hammer throw in the Olympics.
-The rocket then ignites its engines at an altitude of about 61.000 m to reach an orbital speed of 28.200 km/h.
+They tie the missile with carbon fiber inside a vacuum chamber.
+This rotates until the centrifuge reaches the desired speed (8.000 km / h) and then the projectile is released from a tube higher than 50 meters.
+Something like the hammering at the Olympics.
+The rocket then ignites its engines at an altitude of about 61.000 m to reach an orbital speed of 28.200 km / h.

 The accelerator is electric and could reduce the amount of fuel needed to launch satellites.
 SpinLaunch estimates that its centrifugal engine uses four times less fuel than traditional rockets and has zero emissions.
 It is also 10 times cheaper per start because it can send multiple payloads in one day.